PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 * Ex: $\hat{\lambda} = 0.061$, that truly maximizes the likelihood.
 In this case we choose $\lambda = 0$, which takes us to the logarithmic function, very interpretable.

 ---
-## 4 - Transformations of predictor variables
+## 4 - Transformations of predictor variables - Linearity problems
 Sometimes we can focus our attention on the x: the linear model is termed linear not because the regression curve is a plane, but because the effects of the parameters are linear.

 Rather than working with the sample $(x_{1}, y_{1}),...,(x_{n}, y_{n})$, we consider the transformed sample  $(\tilde{x}_{1}, y_{1}),...,(\tilde{x}_{n}, y_{n})$

+Practically this adds a new column to the design matrix but does not change the fact that the model is still linear $Y = X\beta +\varepsilon$.
+Furthermore, the interpretation does not change that much.

 For example consider these linear models and the possible transformed samples:
 1. $Y = \beta_{0} + \beta_{1}x^{2} + \varepsilon$